-Module F: Endocrinology and Reproduction
+Module F - Endocrinology and Reproduction

-6.0 Quarter Credit Hours Module F covers general anatomy and physiology, including an overview of the study of biology and the various body structures and systems.
+Module F covers general anatomy and physiology, including an overview of the study of biology and the various body structures and systems.
 This module also identifies and examines the basic structural components and functions of the skeletal, endocrine, and reproductive systems.
 Students learn about child growth and development, and how hereditary, cultural, and environmental aspects affect behavior.
-Students gain working knowledge of assisting in a pediatrician's office and learn the important differences that are specific to the pediatric field.
+Students gain an understanding about assisting in a pediatrician's office and learn the important differences that are specific to the pediatric field.
 Some of the skills students learn in this area are height, weight, measurements and restraining techniques used for infants and children.
 They check vital signs, assist with diagnostic examinations and laboratory tests, instruct patients regarding health promotion practices, and perform certain invasive procedures.
-Students learn essential medical terminology, build on their keyboarding and word processing skills, and develop the selfdirected job search process by learning all about how to become a mentor and learn from mentoring.
+Students study essential medical terminology, build on their keyboarding and word processing skills, and become familiar with the self-directed job search process by learning all about how to become a mentor and learn from mentoring.
+Prerequisites: None.
+Lec.
+Hrs: 040, Lab Hrs: 040, Other Hrs: 000.